River Valley Medical Assistants take the World by Storm...

-The CNC Machinist STAR Program combines an intense education program that readies an individual for employment along with a Vermont and New Hampshire state-registered apprenticeship program.
+The CNC Machine Operator STAR Program combines an intense education program that readies an individual for employment along with a Vermont and New Hampshire state-registered apprenticeship program.
 This unique model addresses the education and training needs of a potential employee and an employer’s need for assurance of productivity before hiring an inexperienced worker.
-The CNC Machinist STAR program is based on Vermont HITEC’s ITAR program which has a demonstrated success in retraining and reemploying dislocated professionals, specifically in the areas of technical jobs.
+The CNC Machine Operator STAR program is based on Vermont HITEC’s ITAR program which has a demonstrated success in retraining and reemploying dislocated professionals, specifically in the areas of technical jobs.
 It also has demonstrated success in educating and employing individuals who have the aptitude, but no prior experience in a technical field.

 The STAR program begins with a nine-week, forty hours per week, total immersion education program delivered by River Valley Community College (RVCC).
-Successful completion of the nine week course-work will result in earning an Advanced Machine Tool Technology Certificate from RVCC and 28 credits towards an Associates Degree.
+Successful completion of the nine week course-work will result in earning an Advanced Machine Tool Technology Certificate from RVCC and 28 credits towards an Associate Degree.
 Participants also agree to participate in a two year US Department of Labor apprenticeship program resulting in a US/DOL Certificate of Completion of Apprenticeship as a CNC Machine Operator.
 Due to the apprenticeship requirement participants must be employees of employers willing to sponsor their attendance in the STAR coursework and the follow-on US-DOL apprenticeship portion.

 Time and Location of Offerings

 The STAR program is not offered on a regular schedule or school calendar.
 Since participants of the STAR RVCC coursework must also participate in a two year US-DOL apprenticeship, STAR programs are only run at times and locations where demand and sponsorship from Vermont and New Hampshire businesses exist.